 What does the Convention say?

-All States Parties must destroy all stockpiles of cluster munitions under their jurisdiction and control as soon as possible but no later than eight (8) years after the Convention enters into force for the State Party.
-Should States Parties need additional time to destroy cluster munition stockpiles, a request must be submitted and extensions for a period of up to four years may be granted.
+All States Parties must destroy all stockpiles of cluster munitions under their jurisdiction and control as soon as possible but no later than 8 years after the Convention enters into force for the State Party.
+Should States Parties need additional time to destroy cluster munition stockpiles, an extension request must be submitted and extensions for a period of up to four years may be granted.

 The Convention’s Art.
 3.6 allows for the retention of a limited number of cluster munitions and submunitions for the development of and the training in cluster munition and explosive submunition detection, clearance or destruction techniques, or for the development of cluster munition counter-measures.
 It requires detailed annual reporting on the retained munitions.